Pork, Blues and Inner Tubes: A Tour of Alabama Barbecue

 Get to Archibald's early.
 Lines often form before the doors open, and spots fill up fast at the picnic tables outside.

 George Archibald Jr. was 12 years old when he started working in the barbecue business his father started in 1962.
 Today, George and his sister, Paulette, keep this diamond in the rough going, serving the famous ribs and vinegar-based sauce that have garnered local admiration and national attention.

-After lunch, stop by the Kentuck Gallery Shop, temporarily housed in the Clarke Building (1922 Fifth St.; 205-758-1257) while the Kentuck Art Center undergoes renovations.
-The shop features unique folk pieces by local artists and hosts workshops and other events throughout the year.
+After lunch, stop by the Kentuck Art Center (508 Main Ave; 205-758-1257).
+The Gallery features unique folk pieces by local artists and hosts workshops and other events throughout the year.
 Kentuck also presents the nationally acclaimed Kentuck Festival of Arts each October.

 Get Your Fill in Birmingham

 Birmingham is a barbecue lover's mecca.
 From pulled pork at Jim 'N Nick's to Full Moon's famous chow-chow, there's plenty to keep your taste buds entertained.
 Pace yourself as you sample some of the best Alabama has to offer.

 Jim 'N Nick's Bar-B-Q (1908 11th Ave.
 S.; 205-320-1060) has served the Birmingham community for more than 25 years, and it now boasts more than 25 locations throughout the South and in Colorado.
 Known for its pulled pork, cheese biscuits and homemade slaw, the restaurant consistently receives accolades from local and national publications like Saveur and Bon Appétit.
 In addition, Jim 'N Nick's was crowned the winner in the Alabama Tourism Department's inaugural Alabama BBQ Bracket.